-The Raise of the Construction Digital Prototype
+The Rise of the Construction Digital Prototype

-But why does it feel we move in slow-motion inside a movie that goes faster and faster?
+But why does it feel we move in slow-motion inside a movie that goes faster every day?
 Well, some things are just not easy to accelerate.
 A baby will be born 9 months later, no matter how much technology is around birth today.
-Architecture, engineering, and construction are traditional processes and there has to be some care in how we approach the use of technology.
+Architecture, engineering, and construction are traditional processes, and there has to be some care in how we approach the use of technology.

-I believe the time has come to adopt the technology.
+I believe the time has come to adopt technologies.
 We are now pushed by faster schedules and arguably lesser fees, yes.
 But it is time we add more value to the process.
-It is time we realize we are part of a big machine called society that needs to understand how we work, what we are planning to do, how it will impact what is out there.
+It is time we realize we are part of a big machine called society that needs to understand how we work, what we are planning to do, and how it will impact what is out there.

-At the end of the day, our work is for our communities and to make the life of those who use our buildings better.
+Our work is for our communities and to make the life of those who use our buildings better.

-- The Design is an art that only the artist can conceive and won’t have any meaning until finished.
+- The design is an art that only the artist can conceive and won’t have any meaning until finished.
 Let there be light, sooner rather than later.

 The days of “DD and CD” are over.
-Welcome the era of the Construction Digital Prototype ® for a leaner, cleaner and more integrated design-build process.
+Welcome the era of the Digital Construction Prototype ® for a leaner, cleaner, and more integrated design-build process.

 CATEGORIES: Construction Digital Prototype